Cost of Cutting Corners in Breeding Season

 It is additionally important to evaluate their reproductivity through a breeding soundness exam.
 This should be done routinely to make sure the bull is still a viable option.

-From this aspect, it’s also helpful to purchase a live bull that has been raised in conditions similar to the one you provide in your operation.
-This will ensure he can do his job and does not need to adjust to harsher conditions than he’s been acclimated to.
+From this aspect, it’s also helpful to purchase a live bull that has been in conditions similar to the one you provide in your operation.
+This will ensure he can do his job and does not need to adjust to harsher conditions he hasn’t been able to acclimate to.

 Points worth remembering

-Be sure you don’t put all your eggs in one basket from a genetics standpoint when choosing a herd sire. .
-Many traits need to be considered.
+Be sure you don’t put all your eggs in one basket from a genetics standpoint when choosing a herd sire.
+Many traits need to be a consideration.
 Choosing a bull because he is strong in one suit, may leave important traits overlooked or neglected.

 Artificial insemination can be a powerful tool during breeding season, opening the herd to a larger pool of genetic traits that can influence change.